jsahagun91/raspiblitz/README.md

 ## Community Development

-Everybody is welcome to join, improve and extend the RaspiBlitz - its a work in progress.
+Everybody is welcome to join, improve and extend the RaspiBlitz - it is a work in progress.
 [Check the issues](https://github.com/rootzoll/raspiblitz/issues) if you wanna help out or add new ideas.
 You find the scripts used for RaspiBlitz interactions on the device at `/home/admin` or in this git repo in the subfolder `home.admin`.

 Also get inspired for a deep-dive with the original "[RaspiBolt](https://github.com/Stadicus/guides/tree/master/raspibolt)" tutorial on how to build a lightning node on the RaspberryPi which was the base work the RaspiBlitz was developed on - so much thx to Stadicus :)